-The statement of net position presents information on all the District's assets and liabilities, with the difference between the two reported as net position.
+The statement of net position presents information on all the District's assets, liabilities, and deferred inflows of resources with the difference between the two reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator regarding whether the financial position of the District is improving or deteriorating.